 80% of unexpected communications, blackouts and cost overruns on network and business office move are caused by failure to properly plan voice, data and electrical installation in advance.
 Just because the prior tenant had computers and telephones is no guarantee that the cabling is suitable for your phones and your computer network.
 Advance planning will help you avoid emergency rush fees or band aid fixes to make things work.

-If you need help in planning your business office move in Round Rock, Texas and surrounding cities, call Tech Prognosis now at (512) 814-8044.
+If you need help in planning your business office move in Round Rock, Texas and surrounding cities, contact us, or call us at (512) 814-8044.